-As part of its engagement, FW Cook was requested by the Compensation Committee to review and update, as necessary, the comparative group of companies used for fiscal 2013 compensation discussions and to perform analyses of competitive performance and compensation levels for that group.
+As part of its engagement, FW Cook was requested by the Compensation Committee to review and update, as necessary, the comparative group of companies used for fiscal 2014 compensation discussions and to perform analyses of competitive performance and compensation levels for that group.
 At the request of the Compensation Committee, FW Cook also conducted interviews with certain members of the Compensation Committee and senior management to learn more about the Company's business operations and strategy, key performance metrics and strategic goals, as well as the labor markets in which the Company competes.
 FW Cook ultimately developed recommendations that were presented to the Compensation Committee for its consideration.
-Following an active dialogue with FW Cook and the Interim Chief Executive Officer, the Compensation Committee recommended that the Board of Directors approve modified recommendations.
+Following an active dialogue with FW Cook and our President and Chief Executive Officer, the Compensation Committee recommended that the Board of Directors approve modified recommendations.
 These modified recommendations are discussed in the Compensation Discussion and Analysis section of this proxy statement.

 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees, as appropriate.
-In addition, in 1998, the Board formed a Non-Officer Stock Option Committee to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
-In March 2015, the Board delegated the authority to grant options under the 2010 Plan to Mr. Davis and Mr. Baity, acting together.
-The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Board.
+In addition, in 1998, the Board of Directors formed a Non-Officer Stock Option Committee to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
+In March 2015, the Board of Directors delegated the authority to grant options under the 2010 Plan to Mr. Davis and Mr. Baity, acting together.
+The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Board of Directors.
 Specific authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, it may not grant options in excess of 100,000 shares to any one employee.
 Typically, as part of its oversight function, the Compensation Committee will review on a quarterly basis the list of grants made by the subcommittee.
+During fiscal 2015, the subcommittee exercised its authority to grant options to purchase an aggregate of 2,042,000 shares to non-officer employees, including an aggregate of 690,000 year-end refresher grants delegated by the Compensation Committee.